devbored/rISA/README.md

     void risaExitHandler(rv32iHart *cpu);
 ```
 The user can define their own handler functions separately, compile them to a dynamic library, then pass the
 dynamic library as a command-line argument to rISA.
-This repo comes with example handlers
+This repo comes with an example handler
-(in the `examples/test_risa_handler` folder).
+(in the `examples/test_risa_handler` folder) that just indicates/prints that it was called.

 The cpu simulation object also contains an opaque user-data pointer:
 ```c